domenic/v8-extras-geometry/README.md

 This is a proof-of-concept, untested implementation of some parts of the [Geometry](https://drafts.fxtf.org/geometry/) spec using [V8 extras](https://bit.ly/v8-extras).

 It's specifically written in a fashion that might be amenable to code generation, with the `-generated.js` files being all something that a sufficiently-smart code generator could write, and the `-impl.js` files being something a human would write.
+In some cases, the `-generated.js` files actually are generated, by the scripts in the `scripts/` directory.

 Inspiration for this type of "Web IDL bindings in JavaScript" can be seen in the [jsdom project](https://github.com/tmpvar/jsdom), and its [webidl2js](https://github.com/jsdom/webidl2js) library.